foxglove/sqlite-remote-data-loader-example/README.md

-# sqlite-connector-upstream-example
+# sqlite-remote-data-loader-example

-This is an example connector upstream API that connects to an SQLITE database.
+This is an example remote data loader upstream API that connects to an SQLite database.

 ## Running